• Skip to primary navigation

 Filed Under: Exercises Tagged With: abs, core, dumbell, home workouts, obliques

-Previous Post: « Seared Scallops with Prosciutto
+Previous Post: « [ RECIPE ] Seared Scallops with Prosciutto

 For people who love the world of Food & Fitness.
 This blog brings together recipes, ideas, knowledge & articles from both of these exciting areas!
 Meet Adam --->